KF-Art/icewm-personal-tunning/README.md

 	sudo xbps-remove -R gedit

 <H2>Theming environment</H2>

+<H3>Customize Rofi</H3>

+We will use a theme based on Aditya Shakya's KDE KRunner one.

+	# Clone this repo if not done yet.
+	git -C $HOME/github clone https://github.com/KF-Art/icewm-personal-tunning/

+	# Copy theme and launcher.
+	mkdir $HOME/.config/rofi
+	cp $HOME/github/icewm-personal-tunning/dotfiles/rofi/* $HOME/.config/rofi/

 <H3>Custom Bash prompt</H3>
 I made a custom Agnoster-like Bash prompt.
 With this you don't need Oh My Bash.
 Add this to your <code>~/.bashrc</code>: